Tesla Model S saloon

 Rear passengers have air-con vents, as well as benefitting from the full-length glass roof, which makes the interior feel more open – and there's even a pair of tiny seats in the boot.

 The electric motor is positioned behind the rear seats, so the floor is completely flat, giving more legroom to whoever sits in the middle.
 You won’t have to stow luggage on your lap, either, as there's loads of boot space with the third row folded.

 Practicality & boot space

-The most common hurdle for potential electric car buyers is range, but the Model S offers a 155-mile range for its entry-level car and 310 miles for the top-spec model – three times more than a Nissan Leaf, and further than any other EV on sale.
-When you consider it can do 0-60mph in 4.4 seconds - which rivals the BMW M5 - its range is even more impressive.
+The most common hurdle for potential electric car buyers is range, but the Model S offers a 242-mile range for its entry-level car and 312 miles for the top-spec model – three times more than a Nissan Leaf, and further than any other EV on sale.
+When you consider it can do 0-60mph in 4.4 seconds - which rivals the super-fast BMW M5 - its range is even more impressive.

 Reliability & safety

-There's an eight-year warranty on the battery pack, which includes roadside assistance in the event of a problem.
-As does the two-year warranty, which might be okay for an EV but is less time than warranties offered by its rivals.
-However, partnerships with Toyota and Mercedes lend Tesla a little more credibility.
+There's an eight-year warranty on the battery pack, which includes roadside assistance in the event of a problem, as does the two-year warranty, which might be okay for an EV but is less time than warranties offered by its rivals.
+However, partnerships with Toyota and Mercedes lend Tesla a little more credibility in terms of dependability.

 Engines, drive & performance

 Another feature of the Model S is regenerative braking, which harnesses the energy created by braking and sends it back to the battery to improve range.
-This does mean that whenever you aren’t accelerating the Model S slows, but once you become accustomed to this, you actually don’t have to brake as often.
+This does mean that whenever you aren’t accelerating the Model S slows unnervingly quickly, but once you become accustomed to this, you actually don’t have to brake as often.

 Price, value for money & options